MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

     >If there is an error at this stage, ensure that the system partition VHD (c:\vhd\s.vdh) is correctly formatted and attached to the VM.

     7. Type **exit**.
     8. Click **Continue**.
 Do not boot from the DVD again.
-The VM will boot into the OS partition that was expored to c:\vhd\w7.vhd.
+The VM will boot into the OS partition that was exported to c:\vhd\w7.vhd.
-    9. On the PC1 virtual machine connection menu, click Media, point to DVD drive, and then click Eject w10-enterprise.iso.
+    9. On the PC1 virtual machine connection menu, click **Media**, point to **DVD drive**, and then click **Eject w10-enterprise.iso**.

 ### Configure VMs

-1. At an elevated Windows PowerShell prompt on the Hyper-V host, start the first VM by typing the following command:
+1. At an elevated Windows PowerShell prompt on the Hyper-V host, start the first Windows Server VM by typing the following command:

     <pre style="overflow-y: visible">
     Start-VM DC1